Graduate Lab Seating

 Should you require additional time (than the regular graduate academic path) to complete your degree, please see the Department Administrator.
 If the exception can be granted, she may grant you a two (2) months extension to keep the office.

-Lab Rules & Etiquette
+Graduate Office/Lab Rules & Etiquette

 This department has always been a great place to work and study.
 We welcome students & academic visitors from very diverse backgrounds.
 Please keep in mind that the labs and offices are academic spaces and that the environment should be welcoming, safe, and clean.